How is hearing measured?

 An audiogram for a beluga whale is shown below.
 It is different from the human audiogram because sounds are plotted relative to a reference pressure of 1 microPascal.
 The shaded region above the curve represents sounds that a beluga can hear.
 Below the curve, sounds are inaudible; that is, they cannot be heard by beluga whales.
 The lowest point on the curve indicates the frequency where the animal can hear best, about 40,000 Hz for beluga whales as shown in the figure below.

 Every hearing animal has a “best frequency range” of hearing.
 This range usually has some practical biological and/or energetic significance.
-For example, humans hear best in the frequency range of speech because it is most important for us as apex predators to hear and understand one another.
+For example, people hear best in the frequency range of speech because it is most important for us as apex predators to hear and understand one another.
 For the beluga whale, the frequency of best hearing occurs at the upper end of their communication range and the lower end of their echolocation range.

 Additional Links on DOSITS